zxkane/servers/README.md

 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-A collection of reference implementations and community-contributed servers for the Model Context Protocol (MCP).
-This repository showcases the versatility and extensibility of MCP, demonstrating how it can be used to give Large Language Models (LLMs) secure, controlled access to external tools and data sources.
+A collection of reference implementations and community-contributed servers for the [Model Context Protocol](https://modelcontextprotocol.io/) (MCP).
+This repository showcases the versatility and extensibility of MCP, demonstrating how it can be used to give Large Language Models (LLMs) secure, controlled access to tools and data sources.

 ## 🌟 Featured Servers